Syllabus subtopic: Indian Culture - Salient aspects of Art Forms, Literature and Architecture from ancient to modern times.

 Syllabus subtopic: Indian Economy and issues relating to Planning, Mobilization of Resources, Growth, Development and Employment.

-Prelims and Mains focus: about the credit growth trend in the banking sector and its implications
+Prelims and Mains focus: on the credit growth trend in the banking sector and its implications

 News: India’s banking crisis, driven by high NPAs, has persisted for 6-7 years.
 During this time banks shifted to giving unsecured credit for personal loans, away from asset-backed secured lending.
 Many fear a bulk of these loans could be to subprime borrowers.